frc5431/TitanUtil/README.md

 Add the dependency (Make sure it's the latest release)
 ```
 dependencies {
-    compile 'com.github.frc5431:TitanUtil:2.0.0' //Replace 2.0.0 with the latest release
+    implementation 'com.github.frc5431:TitanUtil:2.1.0' //Replace 2.1.0 with the latest release
 }
 ```